icyTan/portfolio2019/src/pages/bfbc.md

 For example, we’d initially named the library “resources” but the word resources had users unsure of what to expect when asked — resources can be anything.

-![How our navigation labels evolved with iterations.](../images/bfbc/1__BblNf1jmxrMGDJ9SjdYXdw.png) How our navigation labels evolved with iterations.
+![How our navigation labels evolved with iterations.](../images/bfbc/1__BblNf1jmxrMGDJ9SjdYXdw.png)

+<figcaption>How our navigation labels evolved with iterations.</figcaption>

 We renamed that to Archives which makes it clear that it contains formal documentation.